-- 16.6.1.
-The LPIS QA image acquisition (ARs, QLs, acquisition acceptance (validation) and ordering) is managed by the IP and the JRC, without interfacing with the MS Administration (or contractor). - 16.6.2.
-For the LPIS QA Campaign, the VHR image acquisition approach guarantees images with the following basic characteristics: close to nadir (threshold > 80 degree elevation angle), snow-free, haze-free and nearly cloud-free (0-10% CC) imagery (see Chapter 13 for image profiles). - 16.6.3.
-The IP is in exceptional cases allowed to upload a slightly hazy and snowy image.
+- 16.6.1 The LPIS QA image acquisition (ARs, QLs, acquisition acceptance (validation) and ordering) is managed by the IP and the JRC, without interfacing with the MS Administration (or contractor). - 16.6.2 For the LPIS QA Campaign, the VHR image acquisition approach guarantees images with the following basic characteristics: close to nadir (threshold > 80 degree elevation angle), snow-free, haze-free and nearly cloud-free imagery (see Chapter 13 for image profiles). - 16.6.3 The IP is in exceptional cases allowed to upload a slightly hazy and snowy image.
 The acquisition is uploaded as 'validated', but with the meteo-flag ON, and with a comment like: "LPIS haze (snowy) image; to be checked at IDQA".
-JRC will at IDQA verify usability and if QC accepts image, the IP shall stop programming. - 16.6.4.
-The IP will collect the data as of the LPIS QA IRs inserted in G4CAP.
-The resampling shall in any case be carried out to best accommodate a 1:1 ratio of acquired GSD: delivered output pixels. - 16.6.5.
-General restrictions for the data collections per satellite overpass are as follows: - It is possible to collect only one image per LPIS QA zone in one pass.
-In the exceptional cases it will be possible to collect two images in regions with very bad weather conditions.
-This has to be communicated during the campaign and in principle is not possible in the first half of the acquisition window. - It is not possible to collect two images in the same strip/pass between two neighbouring LPIS QA zones within a single MS/LPIS system if the distance between the resulting zones is less than 200km (see Figure 4). - Within a single MS or a single LPIS system divided into several LPIS QA zones, it is possible to collect more images per MS/LPIS system in one pass if the distance between the resulting zones is more than 200km (see Figure 5). - Between two neighbouring MSs/LPIS systems it is possible to collect two images (one per country/system) from one single pass if the distance between the two selected zones (from one satellite pass) is be more than 200km (see Figure 5). - The PANEU zone is split into PANEU-1 (north) and PANEU-2 (south) zones.
+JRC will at IDQA verify usability and if QC accepts image, the IP shall stop programming. - 16.6.4 All CwRS and LPIS QA QLs images uploaded in GCAP are enhanced by the AComp algorithm (see 6.1.6).
+If the LPIS QA acquisition is uploaded with the meteo-flag ON also the final product will be enhanced by AComp algorithm.
+Non AComp'd QL and/or final product can be delivered on request. - 16.6.5 The IP will collect the data as of the LPIS QA IRs inserted in GCAP.
+The resampling shall in any case be carried out to best accommodate a 1:1 ratio of acquired GSD: delivered output pixels. - 16.6.6 General restrictions for the data collections per satellite overpass are as follows: - It is possible to collect only one image per LPIS QA zone in one pass.
+In the exceptional cases, i.e. in the zones with very bad weather conditions and in the second half of the acquisition window, it will be possible to collect two images in one pass trying to maximize distance between two resulting zones (the rule about a minimum distance of 200 km does not apply then).
+IP should report which zones are affected with bad weather conditions before expiration of the first half of the AW in order to activate that possibility.

+- It is not possible to collect two images in the same strip/pass between two neighbouring LPIS QA zones within a single MS/LPIS system if the distance between the resulting zones is less than 200 km (see Figure 4) - Within a single MS or a single LPIS system divided into several LPIS QA zones, it is possible to collect more images per MS/LPIS system in one pass if the distance between the resulting zones is more than 200km (see Figure 5). - Between two neighbouring MSs/LPIS systems it is possible to collect two images (one per country/system) from one single pass if the distance between the two selected zones (from one satellite pass) is more than 200km (see Figure 5). - The PANEU zone is split into PANEU-1 (north) and PANEU-2 (south) zones.
 One image is planned per each PANEU zone, but they should be taken in two separate satellite passes. - All other cases not mentioned in the text above, in terms of the image acquisition, should be communicated between IP and JRC.